skg-if/ext-tmpl/data-model/index.md

     <http://schema.org/comment> rdfs:label "schema:comment (SKG-IF labels: tmpl_comments)" .
     ```

--  SKG-IF provides a [SHACL extractor](https://github.com/skg-if/shacl-extractor) that simplify and streamlines the creation of the required [SHACL file](./shacl) from the ontology description produced in this phase.
-To this end, the following template is advised in order to parse automatically the annotations.
+-  SKG-IF provides a [SHACL extractor](https://github.com/skg-if/shacl-extractor) that simplifies and streamlines the creation from scratch of the required [SHACL file](./shacl) starting from the ontology description produced in this phase.
+To this end, the following template is advised in order to parse automatically the descriptions.

     ```
     propertyName -[cardinality]-> targetType